Trans Thriving

 I wasn’t.

 Real gratitude hadn’t come into my life till after I transitioned.
 Before transitioning, when something good would happen, like a promotion, or someone I didn’t like got fired, I would feel something pleasant, but it wasn’t gratitude.
-It was usually some feeling similar to the little buzz from coffee or maybe a sense of relief, “I don’t have to deal with that person again”.
+It was usually some feeling similar to that little buzz from coffee or I might feel a sense of relief, “I don’t have to deal with that person again”.

 When I am thriving, I am grateful for what I have.
 For the path I am on and for the peace and harmony I experience in my own world and community.

-I started writing this piece from my chaise lounge chair in my Barcelona apartment, with the terrace door open to a lovely 62 degree night with a creative mind and sated stomach.
-Currently, I spend my days in the sun in community with friends.
-I explore beautiful architecture with my eyes and camera and I explore beautiful, tan bodies with every inch of my body.
+I started writing this piece from my chaise lounge chair in my Barcelona apartment, with the terrace door open to a lovely 62 degree night.
+My mind full of creative thoughts and my stomach sated.
+Currently, I spend my days in the sun, in community with friends and chosen family.
+I explore beautiful architecture with my eyes and camera.
+I also explore beautiful, tan bodies with every inch of my body.
 I eat my way through a maze of latin, asian, and mediterranean food.
 I find ways to make street signs look queer.
-I am an ear and shoulder to listen and a mouth to share.
-I’m eager to be apart of my community and they are eager to have me, no matter how nutty I am.
+I have an ear and shoulder for listening and a voice for sharing.
+I’m eager to be apart of my community and they are eager to have me, no matter how “screwy” I am.